dj-stripe/dj-stripe/docs/settings.rst

 DJSTRIPE_BACKEND (="djstripe.backends.default.DefaultBackend")
 --------------------------------------------------------------

 Backend to customize related_model, management and admin.py behavior.
 See ``djstripe.backends.default.DefaultBackend``.
-You'll need to write one if you decide to change ``CUSTOMER_RELATED_MODEL``.
+You'll need to write one if you decide to change ``DJSTRIPE_CUSTOMER_RELATED_MODEL``.

 Safe Settings